JeiKeiLim/RecoMo/README.md

 - The backend is built using FastAPI in [backend](backend) directory.

 ## Recommender System Engine API
-- The recommendation system engine is built using FastAPI in [recommendation_systems](recommendation_systems) directory.
+- The recommendation system engine is built using FastAPI in [recommender_systems](recommender_systems) directory.

 # How to run